 Some causes of swollen feet are a medical emergency.
 If a swollen ankle or foot develops rapidly and profusely, is accompanied by pain, redness, warmth, shortness of breath or fever, lasts longer than 24 hours or is getting progressively worse, consult your doctor immediately.

-If none of these are sounding like your problem, visit the foot pain diagnosis section for help working out what is causing your pain and what you can do to solve it.
+It is really important to understand the underlying cause of the swelling to treat it effectively.
+So if none of these are sounding like your problem, visit the foot pain diagnosis section for help working out what is causing your pain and what you can do to solve it.

 "Thank you so much!
 Your website is a